3 Ways To Wear The Lip Gloss Trend Without Looking Like A '90s Throwback

 Clear Gloss

 Clear gloss is a big lip trend for late summer and into autumn, and will enhance your natural lip colour.
-Think Glossier's Lip Gloss, £11, which nourishes dry lips with vitamin E and jojoba oil and Rimmel Oh My Gloss!
-Lip Plump Clear, £6.99, which boasts a subtle shimmer to make lips appear more plump. e.l.f Mint Melt Plumping Gloss Clear, £4, is a firm favourite on TikTok, too.
+Think Rimmel Oh My Gloss!
+Lip Plump Clear which boasts a subtle shimmer to make lips appear plumper. e.l.f Mint Melt Plumping Gloss Clea, is a firm favourite on TikTok, too.
 Jill recommends turning your favourite matte lipstick into a gloss by adding a slick of something clear over the top, while TikTokers are lining their lips with lip pencil and applying clear gloss in the middle for a '90s feel with a modern twist.

 Lip Gloss Layering